MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

     ![View your data center](./media/data-center.png)

-## Portal access and SIEM agent
+## Portal access

-For portal access and to enable Cloud App Security to connect to your SIEM, add **outbound port 443** for the following IP addresses to your firewall's white list:
+For access to the Cloud App Security portal, add **outbound port 443** for the following IP addresses to your firewall's white list:

 > [!div class="mx-tableFixed"]